ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.js.markdown

 * **Target node**:
   By default, the operation will be executed on the server node that is defined by the [client configuration](../../../client-api/configuration/load-balance-and-failover).
-  The operation can be executed on a specific node by using the [ForNode](../../../client-api/operations/how-to/switch-operations-to-different-node) method.
+  The operation can be executed on a specific node by using the [forNode](../../../client-api/operations/how-to/switch-operations-to-different-node) method.

 * **Target database**:
-  The database to compact is specified in `CompactSettings` (see examples below).
+  The database to compact is specified in `CompactSettings` (see examples below). // todo.. this is interface ??
   An exception is thrown if the specified database doesn't exist on the server node.

 * In this page: